mzimbres/rtcpp/README.md

 contexts.

-The core of the idea is to make node based containers (std::forward_list, std::list, std::set, std::multiset, std::map
+The core of the idea is to make node based containers support allocators that can serve only one size of memory blocks.
-and std::multimap) support allocators that can serve only one size of memory blocks.
-Allocating and deallocating blocks with the same size is as simple as pushing and popping from a stack, which has constant time complexity (O(1)) complexity.
+Allocating and deallocating blocks with the same size is as simple as pushing and popping from a stack, which, beyond other advantages, has constant time complexity (O(1)) complexity.

 The allocate and deallocate member functions look like this in these allocators.